cpmpercussion/impsy-rpi-image-maker/README.md

 ## Setting up the starting image and Raspberry Pi

-You'll need a Raspberry Pi 4 or 5 (suggested, although 3 and Zero 2 W may technically work) and an SD card of at least 16GB.
+You'll need a Raspberry Pi 4 or 5 (suggested, although 3 and Zero 2 W may technically work) and a 16GB SD card (it's better not to use a huge SD card to save time when copying it).

 1. Download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)